 The exhibition was developed by the National Museum of Ireland in partnership with Geological Survey Ireland to celebrate 175th anniversary of the establishment of Geological Survey Ireland.

-The exhibition was officially opened by Minister Eamon Ryan TD on 27 September 2021 at the National Museum of Ireland, Collins Barracks and has been educating and entertaining visitors since.
+The exhibition was officially opened by Minister Eamon Ryan TD on 27 September 2021 at the National Museum of Ireland, Collins Barracks and closed its doors on 5 November 2023.

-Exhibits include a large floor map of the geology of Ireland, a reconstruction of the RV Keary, new art work depicting a cross-section of Dublin from Collins Barracks to the sea, and an impressive collection of the minerals we use in our daily lives.
-The exhibition is suitable for all ages and geological backgrounds.
-More information is available on The National Museum of Ireland website.
+Exhibits included a large floor map of the geology of Ireland, a reconstruction of the RV Keary, art work depicting a cross-section of Dublin from Collins Barracks to the sea, and an impressive collection of the minerals we use in our daily lives.
+The was aimed at all ages and geological backgrounds.

-Meet a Geological Survey Ireland geologist who will talk to your class about your local rock type and Irish rock types, the formation of Ireland, how rocks are used and how important they are in the everyday life.
-A worksheet is available for the students to complete after the 30 minute talk, which will guide them through the other aspects of geoscience displayed in the exhibition.
+When the exhibiton was open the public had a chance to meet a Geological Survey Ireland geologist who would talk to classes or individuals about your local rock type and Irish rock types, the formation of Ireland, how rocks are used and how important they are in the everyday life.
+A worksheet was also available for students to complete after the 30 minute talk, which will guide them through the other aspects of geoscience displayed in the exhibition.